“How are you?”

 Option 3: Add a Little Detail

-If you don’t want to sound too indifferent when responding to “How are you?”, but also don’t want to make the conversation longer than it has to be, expand on the neutral responses above with a little detail.
+If you don’t want to sound too indifferent, but also don’t want to make the conversation longer than necessary, add a little detail to the neutral responses above.

 Add a little detail with “just”